odinuv/web/en/apv/walkthrough/upload/index.md

 Upload some file, find its ID in database table and try do download it using second version of `fetch-file` script.
 Open developer tools network console and observe first and subsequent HTTP request for file.
 You should see HTTP status code 200 and some amount of transferred bytes for the first time.
 Subsequent requests should be handled with 304 status code and much smaller amount of transferred bytes.
-When you clear your cache `Ctrl+Shift+Del` or use `Ctrl+F5` to reload, the scenario should repeat.
+When you clear your browser's cache using `Ctrl+Shift+Del` or use reload a page using `Ctrl+F5`, the scenario should repeat.
 Observe HTTP headers too.

 ## Summary
 I guided you through process of file uploads in this chapter and pointed out some security risks and good practices.